Detention of activist Mostafa Maher renewed

 Ibrahim Metwally Hegazy

 Ibrahim Metwally Hegazy is a human rights lawyer and the co-founder and coordinator of the Association of the Families of the Disappeared.
-Metwally represents families of people forcibly removed by the Egyptian state and has been reported for providing legal advice to the family of Giulio Regeni, the Italian Cambridge university student who disappeared on 25 January 2016 and whose body was found bearing signs of extreme torture.
+Metwally represents families of people forcibly disappeared by the Egyptian state and was reported for providing legal advice to the family of Giulio Regeni, the Italian Cambridge university student who disappeared on 25 January 2016 and whose body was found bearing signs of extreme torture.

-Metwally was arrested on 10 September 2017 at Cairo International airport while travelling to Geneva to attend a session of the UN Working Group on Enforced or Involuntary Disappearance (WGEID) to which he was invited.
-Metwally is being suspected of founding and leading an organisation that was illegally established.
+Metwally was arrested on 10 September 2017 at Cairo International airport while travelling to Geneva to attend a session of the UN Working Group on Enforced or Involuntary Disappearance (WGEID).
+Metwally is accused of founding and leading an organisation that was established illegally.
 He is currently being held in the notorious al-Aqrab (scorpion) prison, part of the Tora maximum security compound.